 That’s great.
 But it also now brought back an old hurdle.
 Whereas when we had all of these Integrated we worked seamlessly between spreadsheet, database, word processing etc now that they were separate we were reduced to …. yes, you guessed it …. copy and paste!

 Which is of course a manual exercise.

 But this was quickly solved.
 If you were around in the mid-1990s you might remember Microsoft Query.
-This was functionality in Excel and other Office applications that enabled import and export between the applications.
+This was functionality in Excel and other Office applications that enabled importing data from other applications.

 Although great, like copy paste and the other import/export features, MS Query required filling in a wizard, which meant … manual work.
 The best automation we could do on this is to store the query and run it, but it was limited in practice because each time you use it you may want to change something, and this meant usually a new query.